bgbraithwaite/tutorial-followed/GameDevLessons/newgame/README.md

 ## Enlightenment?

+- The tutorial author coded and explained as he thought.
+There was a rhythm to it like when I play piano in flow state.
+Explaining aloud as I code seems like a particularly valuable communication skill to develop.
+I may even screen record myself to analyze my speech rythms and thought processes afterward, but that's a whole extra set of skills that I may not want to delve into while I'm already working on completing freeCodeCamp.

+- This tutorial feels closest to what it's like inside the head of someone doing this for their work who is good at it, and I want more exposure to it by following more tutorials using the same format.

 - I'm getting better at using `git`, and I am enjoying using it as a sub-blog level of informal writing.

-- I did follow much of the code, and I want to do more JS and even HTML/CSS tutorials like this one -- live explanation rather than chunks of code, chunks of documentation.
+I practiced writing this README in `vim`, using simple editing shortcuts like `dd` and `p` to move lines around.

+- `<canvas>` is less intimidating than I thought.

+## Postscript

+I took a break because I was having difficulty completing my next project (the technical documentation page).
+I have a clearer idea for what I want to do to finish it now, and I have a better sense of how to chunk my tasks.
+All told, I am glad I took this break!
+I got a lot more out of it than I thought I would going in.